xmlongan/ajdmom/docs/source/srjd.rst

 =====================================================================

-In this subpackage (``ajdmom.mdl_srjd``), we consider the following Square-Root Jump-Diffusion process:
+In this subpackage (``ajdmom.mdl_srjd``), we consider the following Square-Root Jump Diffusion:

 .. math::

    dv(t) = k(\theta - v(t))dt + \sigma_v\sqrt{v(t)}dw^v(t) + dz(t),

-which is the same as that in :doc:`../generated/ajdmom.ito_cond_mom`, details can be referred to therein.
+which is the same as that in :doc:`../generated/ajdmom.ito_cond2_mom`, details can be referred to therein.
 Please note that
 we write :math:`v_t, z_t, v_0` and :math:`v(t), z(t), v(0)` interchangeably.